- History

 St Jude (with boat)

-St James the Greater (with book and scallop shell)
+St James the Greater (with book, scallop shell, hat and staff)

 St Andrew (with saltire cross)